bilgearikk/website/website/versioned_docs/version-fils_en/project/2025/andrei.salavastru/index.md

 ### Week 12 - 18 May
 Completed the hardware assembly of the car, including wiring and soldering the electronic components.
 Continued software development by implementing Wi-Fi connectivity and setting up PWM control for the motors.
 ### Week 19 - 25 May
+Integrated Wi-Fi command handling with motor control and tested remote operation via HTTP requests sent from a browser interface.
+Additionally fixed minor bugs to improve stability and recorded a short demo.

 ## Hardware
 The Octane project is built around an ESP32-S2 Mini, which handles both Wi-Fi communication and motor control.
 User commands (WASD) are received via Wi-Fi and translated into PWM signals sent to a ZKBM1 motor driver.
 The ZKBM1 controls two DC motors, enabling movement through GPIO pins.
 Power is supplied by two battery packs: one powers the motor driver, and the other powers the ESP32-S2 Mini.
 Thus, the setup allows for wireless control using a microcontroller.
+You can watch a [demo of the project on YouTube](https://youtu.be/3dMxoPGCX78).

 ![Car Hardware](car.webp)